jnolasco-portfolio/rabbitmq-data-ingestion-engine/README.md

 ### Phase 1: File Upload & Event Broadcasting

 1. A user uploads a CSV file via a REST API endpoint on the **`file-upload-api`**.
+2. The `file-upload-api` saves the file to a **temporary local directory**.
+    *   *Note: In a production-grade application, this would be replaced by a robust, scalable cloud storage solution like Amazon S3 or Google Cloud Storage.*
-2. The `file-upload-api` saves the file to a temporary local directory and publishes a **`FileUploadEvent`** message to a RabbitMQ **fanout exchange** (`file.upload.exchange`).
+3. It then publishes a **`FileUploadEvent`** message to a RabbitMQ **fanout exchange** (`file.upload.exchange`).
-3. The fanout exchange broadcasts this single event to all bound queues.
-In this case, the `ingestor-service` receives the message.
+4. The fanout exchange broadcasts this single event to all bound queues, delivering a copy to the `ingestor-service`.

 ### Phase 2: Data Ingestion

 1. The **`ingestor-service`** consumes the `FileUploadEvent` from its queue.
-2. It uses the event metadata (specifically a `jobId`) to query the **`configuration-service`** for database details, including the target table and column mappings.
+2. It uses the event metadata (specifically a `jobId`) to query the **`configuration-service`** for the dynamic data mapping rules.
-3. Using this configuration, the `ingestor-service` processes the CSV file from the local path and **ingests** the data into the appropriate table in the PostgreSQL database.
+3. Using this configuration, the `ingestor-service` processes the CSV file from the local path and **ingests** the data into the appropriate table in the `ingestion` PostgreSQL database.
-4. Upon successful ingestion, the `ingestor-service` publishes a new **`DataIngestedEvent`** to a **direct exchange** (`data.ingested.exchange`).
+4. Upon successful ingestion, the `ingestor-service` publishes a new **`DataIngestedEvent`** to a **fanout exchange** (`data.ingested.exchange`).

 ### Phase 3: Reporting & Final Notification

 1. The **`report-generator-service`** consumes the `DataIngestedEvent` from its queue.
-2. It performs its task, such as querying the newly ingested data to generate a report.
+2. It performs its main task, which is simulating the generation of a report based on the ingested data.
+3. After generating the report, it publishes a final **`ReportGeneratedEvent`** to a **topic exchange** (`report.generated.exchange`) with the routing key `report.generated.topic`.
-3. The **`notification-consumer-service`** could be configured to listen for a final event to send a notification confirming the process is complete.
+4. The **`notification-service`** is included in the project as a placeholder but is **not currently configured** to consume the `ReportGeneratedEvent`.
+A future improvement would be to implement this final consumer to send a notification (e.g., an email or webhook) to signal that the entire workflow is complete.

 ---